 Related: 5 of the Best Hikes in Norway

 Gillespie Pass Circuit

-If you are up for the challenge, but don’t have the backcountry experience, you can book a guided trek with Aspiring Guides who will provide you with a professional guide to help you assess the weather, show you how to navigate the river crossings safely, and take care of your meals and snacks for you.
+If you are up for the challenge but don’t have the backcountry experience, you can book a guided trek with Aspiring Guides who will provide you with a professional guide to help you assess the weather, show you how to navigate the river crossings safely, and take care of your meals and snacks for you.

 3-4 days | Town of Makarora | 1 hour from Wanaka

-Brittany is a travelling strength coach and yoga instructor from Chicago.
-She fuses her travel stories with her coaching background to help inspire and empower women to get comfortable being uncomfortable, and to take charge of creating their own adventures.
+Brittany is a traveling strength coach and yoga instructor from Chicago.
+She fuses her travel stories with her coaching background to help inspire and empower women to get comfortable with being uncomfortable, and to take charge of creating their own adventures.